 (11) Writer/director Joss Whedon's sequel was The Avengers 2 (2015) - with all the major characters reprising their roles, and additional characters including a twin brother-sister team: fast-moving Quicksilver and sorceress Scarlet Witch.

 |Guardians of the Galaxy - based upon the cult-favorite comic book's superhero team, first appearing in Marvel Super-Heroes # 18 (in January of 1969).
 It was written by Arnold Drake and penciled by Gene Colan.|

-(10) Guardians of the Galaxy (2014) - directed by James Gunn; the main character was Peter Quill/Star-Lord (portrayed by Chris Pratt), the half-alien leader of the Guardians (a law-and-order team), including other oddball intergalactic members: genetically-engineered gunslinging varmint Rocket Raccoon, a giant fighting tree creature named Groot, a knife-wielding green warrior-muscleman named Drax the Destroyer (Dave Bautista), and green-skinned humanoid assassin Gamora (Zoe Saldana) - the last survivor of an extinct alien race.
+(10) Guardians of the Galaxy (2014) - directed by James Gunn; the main character was Peter Quill/Star-Lord (portrayed by Chris Pratt), who was abducted from Earth (the state of Missouri) at the age of 8, and raised by a group of thieves and smugglers known as Ravagers.
+He became the self-proclaimed half-alien leader of the Guardians (a law-and-order team), including other oddball intergalactic members: a genetically-engineered gunslinging varmint named Rocket Raccoon (Bradley Cooper), a giant fighting tree creature named Groot (Vin Diesel), a knife-wielding gray-green skinned warrior-muscleman named Drax the Destroyer (Dave Bautista), and green-skinned humanoid assassin Gamora (Zoe Saldana) - the last survivor of an extinct alien race.